nchain-innovation/zkscript_package/docs/stack_elements.md

 - `StackEllipticCurvePoint`: a class representing an elliptic curve point on the stack.
 It has two attributes:
     - `x`: a `StackFiniteFieldElement` representing the x-coordinate of the point
     - `y`: a `StackFiniteFieldElement` representing the y-coordinate of the point
     - `position`: the position of the point in the stack (equal to `x.position`)
     - `negate`: whether the point should be negated when used in a script (equal to `y.negate`)
+- `StackEllipticCurvePointProjective`: a class representing an elliptic curve point on the stack.
+It has two attributes:
+    - `x`: a `StackFiniteFieldElement` representing the x-coordinate of the point
+    - `y`: a `StackFiniteFieldElement` representing the y-coordinate of the point
+    - `z`: a `StackFiniteFieldElement` representing the y-coordinate of the point
+    - `position`: the position of the point in the stack (equal to `x.position`)
+    - `negate`: whether the point should be negated when used in a script (equal to `y.negate`)